MicrosoftDocs/biztalk-docs/biztalk/core/scenario-4-sizing-the-tracking-database-for-all-messages.md

 ---
 description: "Learn more about: Scenario 4: Sizing the Tracking Database for all Messages"
-title: "Scenario 4: Sizing the Tracking Database for all Messages | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Scenario 4: Sizing the Tracking Database for all Messages" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "Tracking database, database size" ms.assetid: db1126c7-0b86-4635-bfdc-3b69a82cc64b
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Scenario 4: Sizing the Tracking Database for all Messages
 If you had all three message scenarios present in a Microsoft® BizTalk Server® 2004 implementation, you would need to add together all of the scenario results to determine the size of the BizTalk Tracking database.